-The Company is currently assessing the effect of these standards on its financial statements.
+The Company is currently evaluating the impact of these pronouncements on its consolidated financial statements.

 2. Significant accounting policies

 Principles of consolidation

 These Financial Statements include the accounts of Anaconda and its legal subsidiaries, Colorado Minerals Inc., a Canadian company, and Inversiones La Veta Limitada and Inversiones La Veta Holding SpA (jointly "La Veta"), limited liability companies based in Chile.
 The business and mineral properties of La Veta were sold during fiscal 2012 (see note 15).
 All intercompany transactions and balances have been eliminated in these Financial Statements.